Consuelo Vanderbilt: First marriage

-Determined to secure the highest-ranking mate possible for her only daughter, a union that would emphasize the preeminence of the Vanderbilt family, Alva engineered a meeting between Consuelo and the indebted, titled Charles Spencer-Churchill, 9th Duke of Marlborough, chatelain of Blenheim Palace.
+Determined to secure the highest-ranking husband possible for her only daughter, a union that would emphasize the preeminence of the Vanderbilt family, Alva engineered a meeting between Consuelo and the indebted, titled Charles Spencer-Churchill, 9th Duke of Marlborough, chatelain of Blenheim Palace.
 The matchmaker was Lady Paget, the wife of Sir Arthur Paget.
 Born as Mary "Minnie" Stevens, Lady Paget was the daughter of Marietta Reed Stevens, the socially ambitious widow of American hotel entrepreneur Paran Stevens, who had successfully obtained admittance to the exclusive New York society of the fabled "Four Hundred".
 Lady Paget, always short of money, became a sort of international marital agent, introducing eligible American heiresses to British noblemen.

 Consuelo had no interest in the Duke, being secretly engaged to Winthrop Rutherfurd, an American socialite 15 years her senior.
 Her mother begged, and then ultimately ordered her daughter to marry the Duke.
-When Consuelo — a docile teenager known only for her obedience to her fearsome mother — made plans to elope, she was locked in her room as Alva threatened to murder Rutherfurd.
+When Consuelo – a docile teenager known only for her obedience to her fearsome mother – made plans to elope, she was locked in her room as Alva threatened to murder Rutherfurd.
 Consuelo refused until it was claimed that Alva's health was being undermined by Consuelo's stubbornness, and she appeared to be at death's door.
 Alva made an astonishing recovery from her supposed illness, and when the wedding took place, Consuelo stood at the altar reportedly weeping behind her veil.
 The Duke, for his part, allegedly gave up the woman he loved back in England and collected $2,500,000 ($91,600,000 in dollars) in railroad stock as a marriage settlement.

 Consuelo married the Duke at Saint Thomas Church in Manhattan, on 6 November 1895.
 They had two sons, John Albert Edward William Spencer-Churchill, Marquess of Blandford (later 10th Duke of Marlborough and a godson of the future King Edward VII) in 1897, and Lord Ivor Charles Spencer-Churchill in 1898.

 The new Duchess was adored by the poor and less fortunate tenants on her husband's estate, whom she visited and to whom she provided assistance.
 She later became involved with other philanthropic projects and was particularly interested in those that affected mothers and children.
 She was also a social success with the royalty and nobility of Britain.